wbyoung/jsi/_posts/00-01-03-git-tdd-abstractions-notes.md

 ## GitHub Example: Course Members

-- Have students clone and make a pull request to add their name.
+- Have students clone and make a pull request to add a markdown file with their name as the file name.
+It can contain whatever they want in it.
+- Have them edit and make a second pull request where they actually put their name and email in the file (optional to share contact info).
+- Finally, have them edit the main Readme.md file.
+They should add a link to their file that follows with [the relative link form][github-relative] `[Whitney Young](whitney.md)`.
+This will cause merge conflicts.
 - Start on one side of the room and accept that pull request.
 - Note that the pull request is able to be merged.
 - Move to the next student, comment on pull request that they need to update to